anomaly/prestans-docs/source/quickstart.rst

 Getting Started
 ===============

-prestans is a WSGI compliant REST server framework, best suited for use with applications that nearly their entire interface using JavaScript (using frameworks like `Google Closure <https://developers.google.com/closure/>`_) or a bespoke Mobile client.
+prestans is a WSGI compliant REST server framework, best suited for use with applications where the entire interface is written using JavaScript (using frameworks like `Google Closure <https://developers.google.com/closure/>`_) or a bespoke Mobile client.
 Although prestans is a standalone framework, it provides hooks (called Providers) to integrate with your application's authentication, caching and other such core services.

 We have battle tested prestans under Apache (using mod_wsgi) and Google's AppEngine platform.